-3.3 Commercial DRT Operations
+3.3 COMMERCIAL DRT OPERATIONS

 - 3.3.1 The advent of Uber and other ride-hailing services has changed some passengers' expectations of what to expect when travelling.

-Many passengers enjoy being able to book a trip quickly and easily through an app on their phone, track the vehicle in real-time as it travels to pick them up, have a clear idea of the fare charged, and by able to pay directly through a single booking service or app. - 3.3.2 In the UK, a number of operators have tried to explore the feasibility of applying the 'ride-hailing' concept to larger vehicles and develop commercial on-demand shared transport services.
-Some examples of such, include: - PickMeUp an urban, zone-based DRT pilot in Oxford, operated by Oxford Bus (part of the Go Ahead group); - Arriva Click an urban, zone-based DRT service operated by Arriva in Liverpool and Leicester, and launching in Watford; - ViaVan an urban, zone-based DRT trial operating in Milton Keynes in partnership with Milton Keynes Council;
+Many passengers enjoy being able to book a trip quickly and easily through an app on their phone, track the vehicle in realtime as it travels to pick them up, have a clear idea of the fare charged, and by able to pay directly through a single booking service or app. - 3.3.2 In the UK, a number of operators have tried to explore the feasibility of applying the 'ride-hailing' concept to larger vehicles and develop commercial on-demand shared transport services.
+Some examples of such, include: - PickMeUp an urban, zonebased DRT pilot in Oxford, operated by Oxford Bus (part of the Go Ahead group); - Arriva Click an urban, zonebased DRT service operated by Arriva in Liverpool and Leicester, and launching in Watford; - ViaVan an urban, zone-based DRT trial operating in Milton Keynes in partnership with Milton Keynes Council; - GoSutton an urban, zone-based DRT trial in Sutton, London,

-- GoSutton an urban, zone-based DRT trial in Sutton, London, funded by Transport for London (TfL) and operated by Go Ahead; and - Slide Ealing an urban, zone-based DRT trial in Ealing, London, funded by TfL and operated by RATP & MOIA. - 3.3.3 Commercial DRT services have a strong focus on the technology and marketing and promotion of their services, areas which are sometimes lacking in non-commercial services.
+- funded by Transport for London (TfL) and operated by Go Ahead; and - Slide Ealing an urban, zonebased DRT trial in Ealing, London, funded by TfL and operated by RATP & MOIA. - Commercial DRT services have a 3.3.3 strong focus on the technology and marketing and promotion of their services, areas which are sometimes lacking in noncommercial services.
 There is strong potential, therefore for traditional DRT and community transport to learn from emerging commercial operations, even where subsidy may still be required to support delivery, and for councils to explore the potential for DRT to replace or enhance conventional fixed route bus services they are funding (taking advantage of emerging technology).
 It is therefore useful to explore the concepts of commercial DRT, before considering how these might be transferred to a delivery model which still incorporates an element of subsidy.